This is one of those questions we get every day. “Should I add calories that I burn during exercise back to my total”.

 While I can see why this is tempting, the answer is a firm, absolutely not!

 If you used the IIFYM calculator to get your macros, you already counted the calories you burned during exercise in step one.

-If you eat more calories than our macro calculator suggestion, you will eating more than your body needs.
+If you eat more calories than our macro calculator suggestion, you’ll be eating more than your body needs to hit your goals.
 Here is how it works out: